0

 2

-• $\begingroup$ I guess that the computational complexity would be $P− time$, without much reason, and the minimal length of the program is very short. $\endgroup$ Dec 12, 2014 at 1:48
+• $\begingroup$ I guess that the computational complexity would be $P− time$, without much reason, and the minimal length of the program is very short. $\endgroup$ Commented Dec 12, 2014 at 1:48

 • 1

 $\begingroup$ I am not sure.
 You could have a silly representation of reals.
 Pick an arbitrary computable subset $S \subseteq \mathbb{Q}$ of rationals.
 I could define that a real $x$ is encoded by a sequence $(q_n, b_n)_n$ where $(q_n)_n$ is a sequence of rationals which converge fast to $x$, and $b_n \in \{0,1\}$ is 1 iff $q_n \in S$.
 Now to convert from the usual representation of reals to this one, you need to calculate whether $q_n \in S$, and the complexity of that can be arbitrarily high.
-So I very much doubt you get just polytime. $\endgroup$ Dec 12, 2014 at 10:45
+So I very much doubt you get just polytime. $\endgroup$ Commented Dec 12, 2014 at 10:45

 3